 Why is kombucha healthy?

 Our bottlings have up to 50% less sugar than conventional soft drinks.
-Thanks to traditional fermentation without pasteurization with the miracle mushroom, each bottle contains live bacterial and yeast cultures.
-Various other ingredients are also produced during fermentation.
-Fermented foods, like kombucha and water kefir, have been shown to support gut health.
+Thanks to traditional fermentation without pasteurization using the miracle fungus, each bottle contains live bacteria and yeast cultures.
+A variety of other ingredients are also created during fermentation.
+Fermented foods, such as kombucha and water kefir, have been proven to support gut health.

-First of all, it quenches thirst very well in every situation, especially after sport.
-In addition, the refreshing tea drink can support digestion after a heavy and greasy meal.
+First of all, it quenches thirst very well in any situation, especially after exercise.
+Furthermore, this refreshing tea drink can aid digestion after a heavy and fatty meal.
 It offers a healthy coffee substitute that gently keeps you awake.
-It is also perfect as a healthy alcohol alternative to mix with other juices or ingredients.
+It's also perfect as a healthy alcohol alternative when mixed with other juices or ingredients.

-This actually varies depending on the manufacturing method and the type of batch.
-Many kombucha manufacturers use significantly more sugar than we do.
-They prefer the sweet, lemonade-like taste.
+This actually varies depending on the production method and the type of batch.
+Many kombucha producers use significantly more sugar than we do.
+They prefer a sweet, lemonade-like flavor.
 We use as much sugar as necessary and as little as possible.
-After all, an unnecessarily high amount of sugar is not really healthy either.
-That is currently 3 g per 100 ml.
-The growth of the kombucha fungus does not suffer as a result, because the fermentation time in the fermentation vessel is simply a little longer.
+Because too much sugar isn't really healthy in the end.
+Currently, that's 3 g per 100 ml.
+However, the growth of the kombucha fungus isn't affected, as the fermentation time in the fermentation vessel is simply a little longer.

 How many calories does kombucha have?

-The calories vary depending on the ingredients and how the kombucha is made.
-In our filled bottles, the calorie values of 12 kcal per 100 ml in the drink are comparatively low.
+The calories vary depending on the ingredients and the production method of the kombucha.
+In our bottled kombucha, the calorie content is comparatively low at 12 kcal per 100 ml.
 The more sugar, the more calories at the end of the fermentation process.
-Post-added juices with higher sugar content can also increase the calorie count.
+Juices with higher sugar content added afterward can also increase the calorie count.

-The tea fungus or fungus, yeast fungus is also called scoby.
-English for Symbiotic Culture of Bacteria and Yeast.
-So actually not a fungus at all, but a culture of different bacteria and yeasts.
-These live in a community and manage to produce organic acids and other important ingredients together.
-The Scoby is also known as a miracle mushroom or simply as a mushroom, kombucha mushroom.
-It is usually kept at room temperature in a fermentation vessel with starter liquid and activated as needed to make the kombucha drink.
+The tea fungus, yeast fungus, or kombucha fungus is also called a SCOBY.
+It stands for Symbiotic Culture of Bacteria and Yeast.
+So, not actually a fungus at all, but rather a culture of various bacteria and yeasts.
+These live in a community and, together, manage to produce organic acids and other important ingredients.
+The SCOBY is also known as a miracle fungus or simply a fungus, or kombucha fungus.
+It is usually stored at room temperature in a fermentation vessel with starter liquid and activated as needed to produce the kombucha beverage.

 1 comment